Last Updated: July 27, 2017

 - Are Norwegian Buhunds a healthy breed of dog?

 - Generally this breed of dog is quite healthy.
 However, due to poor breeding practices from puppy mills and other mass breeders sometimes you can get a dog that is prone to certain genetic health problems.
 When getting a pup you should go to a reputable breeder who will provide you with information about the physical health of your potential pup's parents and other relatives.
+(See List of Dogs That Are Prone To Health Problems.)

 - Do Norwegian Buhunds have trouble maintaining their weight?